0RIHARA/TUX4M/README.md

-idk im weird and shit .. ,,, o_O hey plz dont assume that im sane or some shit cuz im most definitely not..
+idk im weird .. ,,, o_O hey plz dont assume that im sane or some shit cuz im most definitely not..

 ong i hate people who insult other people's skins out of nowhere .. pls dni if u're like that